jasonpatrickellykrause/istio-training/labs/7-mutual-tls.md

 $ while true; do curl http://$GATEWAY_URL; done
 ```

 Open Kiali and look at the Graph.
-From the **Display** dropdown, make sure we check the **Security** option.
+From the **Display** dropdown, make sure we check the **Security** option and **Service graph**.
 You should see a graph similar to the one in the following figure.

 ![mTLS to Customers and plain text to web-frontend](./img/7-kiali-two-svc.png)

-Notice there is a padlock icon between the ingress gateway and the customers service, which means the traffic is sent using mTLS.
-However, there's no padlock between the unknown (web frontend) and the customers service.
+Notice there is a padlock icon between the ingress gateway (`istio-ingressgateway`) and the customers service (`customers`), which means the traffic is sent using mTLS.

+However, there's no padlock between the unknown (which we know if the web frontend service) and the customers service.
 Istio is sending plain text traffic to and from the services without the sidecar injected.

 Let's see what happens if we enable mTLS in STRICT mode.
 We expect the calls from the frontend to the customer service to start failing because there's no proxy injected to do the mTLS communication.
 On the other hand, the calls from the ingress gateway to the customer service will continue working.